jecd/publications/README.md

-# publications
-A list of publications, presentations, and posters of original work from me.
+# A list of publications, presentations, and posters of original work from me

-# Publications
+## Publications
 Crivelli-Decker, J, Goals

-# Talks
+## Talks
 Context dependent journeys in HPC.

-# Poster Presentations
+## Poster Presentations
 Cohn Sheehy,